Associate Professor of New Testament & Program Coordinator of Intercultural Studies

 Our ministry has emphasized educational excellence and sound Bible teaching while seeking to exalt the vital importance of an encounter with Christ through prayer, fasting, fervent worship, and the gifts of the Holy Spirit.
 I am convinced that a person so equipped will be in the best position to be used by Christ in His mission to touch the nations.

-I serve as coordinator of the Intercultural Studies Program and teach courses in both the intercultural studies field and in biblical studies.
-My classes for Fall 2016 include New Testament History & Literature, Biblical Interpretation, History of Christian Missions, Pastoral Epistles, and Classics of Christian Devotion.
-I also co-direct the College of Ministry Graduate Program (along with Dr. Bob Stallman) and will also be teaching the graduate course Eschatology for the MABT and MAML programs this fall.
+I serve as faculty lead of the Intercultural Studies Program and teach courses in both the intercultural studies field and in biblical studies.
+My classes for Fall 2017 include New Testament History & Literature, Jesus the Messiah, History of Christian Missions, General Apologetics, and Revelation.
+I also co-direct the College of Ministry Graduate Program (along with Dr. Bob Stallman) and will also be teaching the graduate course Corinthian Correspondence (online) for the MABT and MAML programs this fall.

 I was born into a large family and grew up in Western Michigan.
 Though I came to Christ during my high school years, I first received the call to ministry in college.
 Upon graduation I moved to Kentucky for ministry opportunities and theological education.

 My wife, Patti, and I have two grown sons (John and Joseph) and several grandchildren.
 We are currently raising our little girl, Eden.

 I enjoy preaching, history books, my little girl’s laugh, artwork, robust discussions, ancient places, model airplane building, new worship songs, writing stories, beautiful scenery, my wife giving me handfuls of Hot Tamales when we start a road trip, and enthusiastic students (not necessarily in that order).